-I have continued my involvement with returned Peace Corps Volunteers as a contributor to the Committee for a New Peace Corps, a group dedicated to reinvolving the returned volunteer community into the life of Peace Corps and the broader U.S. internationalist mission.
+I continued my involvement with returned Peace Corps Volunteers as a contributor to the Committee for a New Peace Corps, a group dedicated to reinvolving the returned volunteer community into the life of Peace Corps and the broader U.S. internationalist mission.
 I am also active in Friends of Ecuador, a group dedicated to helping Ecuador and its people meet the challenges the country faces.
-I also serve on the board of the National Peace Corps Association, the parent organization for Friends of Ecuador..
+I also served on the board of the National Peace Corps Association, the parent organization for Friends of Ecuador..

 Between 1993 and 1999, I spent most of my time outside of the United States.
 I did a second Bachelor’s in the UK at the University of East Anglia (UEA) from 1993-1995.
 Summer 1994 I spent in Nicaragua where I conducted a diagnostic of an agricultural cooperative with my good friend Nick Hoskyns.
 In summer 1995, I worked in Uganda at an orphanage doing development projects with some UEA colleagues.
 I had the chance to hitchhike to Rwanda that summer.
 In spring 1996, I returned to Nicaragua and spent a month in Costa Rica.
 From 1997-1999, I was a Peace Corps volunteer in Ecuador.
 More recently, I had a chance to do some research in Cuba in 2001.
 The attached page has some of my writings on development, including the UEA diagnostic and columns I wrote for the Peace Corps in-country magazine while in Ecuador.
 Christmas 2004, I went to Tanzania to climb Kilimanjaro with my good friend Stacy and her company Duma Explorer.

-In the last few years, I have had some wonderful adventures with my fiancee Bethany.
+In the last few years, I have had some wonderful adventures with my fiancée (now wife) Bethany.
 We traveled to Mexico to Isla Mujeres and Chichen Itza over Christmas 2005.
 In summer 2006, we had an amazing trip to Italy, Spain, and Morocco.
 Later that summer, we did a road trip across the U.S. as Bethany took up a new job in Seattle.
 That trip included stops in Glacier National Park, the Badlands and included the wonders of the Sturgis motorcycle rally and Mt.
 Rushmore.
 In summer 2007, Bethany and I got engaged on the beach in southern Turkey and then flew back to the States.
 We did a mini road trip from Denver to Austin by way of Sante Fe and Guadalupe Mountains State Park before spending the summer in Seattle.
-This year, Bethany moved to Austin for a year-long fellowship and we drove from Seattle to Austin by way of four national parks — Mt.
+In 2008, Bethany moved to Austin for a year-long fellowship and we drove from Seattle to Austin by way of four national parks — Mt.
 Rainier in Washington, Glacier in Montana, Arches in Utah, and Big Bend in Texas.
-In October 2008, we got married and did bike tour in Tuscany.
+In October 2008, we got married and did a bike tour in Tuscany.
 2009 highlights including a trip to the Olympic Peninsula and a return trip to Glacier National Park, where we had a close encounter with some grizzlies!